percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

 * Doublewrite buffer files

- The transit data defines data transmitted to another node or client, and is encrypted using an SSL connection.
+The transit data is defined as data that is transmitted to another node or client.
+Encrypted transit data uses an SSL connection.

 |PXC| |version| supports all |data-at-rest| generally-available encryption
 features available from |percona-server| 8.0.